PWNAGERobotics/ScoutingPASS/docs/Configuration.md

 Specific attributes of counter are:
 * defaultValue (optional) - set the field to start at a certain value
+* altInc1 (optional) - Add an additional button to increment/decrement the counter by the specified amount
+* altInc2 (optional) - Add a 2nd additional button to increment/decrement the counter by the specified amount
+* expectedMax (optional) - used by the data generation program to generate reasonable expected values

 The counter element will be set back to the defaultValue value when the Clear Form button is pressed.
 If there is no defaultValue it will be reset to zero.